GuptajiRocks/cset203-nptel/README.md

-# CSET205 - Software Engineering
+# CSET203 - Microprocessors

 A website detailing the course material to be studied
 <br>
-for the NPTEL 2024 exam.
+and exam prep PDFs for CSET203.